 starved for memory, but I’d ruled out CPU and DISK I/O at this stage.
 I changed my code for Day 3 to use

-And suddenly the variance was all but gone.
-The new solution was slow-as-heck comparatively, but there was
+suddenly the variance was all but gone.
+The new solution was slow-as-heck comparatively, but there was no more

 So now that I knew what the problem was (Presumably the memory on the busy host node and my local machine is quite fragmented) I wondered how to fix it.
 Pre-allocating memory in code wasn’t an option with PHP so I couldn’t do that, and I also couldn’t pre-reserve a block of memory within each Docker container before running the solutions.
 But I could change the benchmarking container from running as an LXC Container to a full KVM VM.
 That would give me a reserved block of memory that wasn’t being fragmented by the host node and the other containers.
 Would this solve the problem?